Tap-Payments/Card-Flutter/README.md

 ### Configuring the Card-Flutter SDK[](https://developers.tap.company/docs/card-sdk-flutter#configuring-the-card-flutter-sdk)

-While creating the UI using any of the previously mentioned ways, it is time to pass the parameters needed for the SDK to work as expected and serve your need correctly.
+While creating the widget as previously mentioned, it is time to pass the parameters needed for the SDK to work as expected and serve your need correctly.

 1.  **Creating the parameters**
     To allow flexibility and to ease the integration, your application will only has to pass the parameters as a  `Dictionary[String:Any]` .